CONSUMER MEDICINE INFORMATION

-What CIPROFLOXACIN Alphapharm is used for
+What CIPROFLOXACIN ALPHAPHARM is used for

-CIPROFLOXACIN Alphapharm is used to treat serious infections in the lungs, skin, blood,
+CIPROFLOXACIN ALPHAPHARM is used to treat serious infections in the lungs, skin, blood,

-CIPROFLOXACIN Alphapharm will not work against infections caused by viruses such as
+CIPROFLOXACIN ALPHAPHARM will not work against infections caused by viruses such as

-Before you take CIPROFLOXACIN Alphapharm
+Before you are given CIPROFLOXACIN ALPHAPHARM

-When you must not take it
+When you must not be given it

 any of the ingredients listed at the end of this leaflet

 Some of the symptoms of an allergic reaction may include: